I'm a senior software engineer from Barcelona, Spain.

 Managed several international R&D projects (roadmap, budget, consortium meetings)

 I helped NVOID, a Canadian interactive technology firm, on several of their projects that needed web infrastructure components since I met their founder/CTO in 2015.
-For example, I built a custom CMS (server-side rendered Express with MongoDB) for an installation for their client to manage the scheduling of the visual assets.
+For example, I built a custom CMS (server-side rendered Express with MongoDB) for an installation to manage scheduling of visual assets.

 Weekly automated newsletter of the top threads in the Ask section of Hacker News.
-It's a combination of Node processes periodically running in a Digital Ocean droplet that interact with the Sendgrid API.
-I built also the logic to subscribe and unsubscribe since Sendgrid didn't have that nicely out of the box.
+It's a combination of Node processes periodically running in a Digital Ocean droplet that interact with the Sendgrid and Hacker News APIs.
+I also built the logic to subscribe and unsubscribe since Sendgrid didn't have that nicely out of the box.
 I designed the landing page (static site on Netlify) and the email itself.

-A jobs website for the interactive media niche.
-Website is now inactive because I sold my share to my co-founder after growing it to 2000 users, wanting to focus on other projects.
+A job board for the interactive media niche.
+The website is now inactive because I sold my share to my co-founder after growing it to 2000 users, wanting to focus on other projects.
 I designed, developed and operated the web application.
-Deployed on an Ubuntu in Digital Ocean, running a Nodejs Express server-side rendering Pug/SASS templates.
+Deployed on an Ubuntu in Digital Ocean, running a Nodejs Express server-side app rendering Pug/SASS templates.
 Payment integration with Paddle.
 MongoDB as database.
 The first iteration was running in Heroku, but then I migrated it to Digital Ocean to save costs.
-I designed the infrastructure so that it could be used as a template to spin out other job sites in a straightforward and customizable way.
+I designed the infrastructure so that it could be used as a template to spin out other job board sites in a straightforward and customizable way.

-My wife is a 3D artist, so I designed and developed a simple e-commerce site for her.
-It's a static site using my custom static site generator (Gulp/Pug/SASS).
+I designed and developed a simple e-commerce site for my wife's 3D art hobby.
+First I built it as a static site using my custom static site generator (Gulp/Pug/SASS), but then I mentored my wife migrating it to React/Nextjs, using the chance to introduce her into the web development world.
 It uses Forestry as git-based CMS so any change triggers the CD setup in Netlify.